arparaschiv/solar-coronal-inversion/README.md

 1. Extensive documentation, **including installation instruction, dependencies, algorithm schematics and much more** is available in a dedicated documentation write-up.
 [README-CODEDOC.pdf](./codedoc-latex/README-CODEDOC.pdf).
 2. In-depth documentation for the Bash & Fortran parallel database generation module is provided in [README-RUNDB.md](./CLEDB_BUILD/README-RUNDB.md).
 3. Installation and usage on RC systems is described in [README_SLURM.md](./README_SLURM.md).
 4. This is a beta-level release.
 Not all functionality is implemented.
-[TODO.md](./TODO.md) documents current issues and functions to be implemented in the near future.
+[TODO.md](./TODO.md) documents updates, current issues, and functions to be implemented in the near future.
 ### **System platform compatibility**

 1. Debian+derivatives Linux x64           -- all inversion modules are fully working.